t-haruki122/Discord-Poker-Bot/README.md

 A Discord bot of a plain poker game with bot.
 Users can play in text channel, using slash(/) command.

-# 現在ルーター故障によりBotが停止しています。
-# THE BOT NOT AVAILABLE DUE TO MY ROUTER BREAKDOWN.
+# THE BOT NOT AVAILABLE NOW, DUE TO OUR ROUTER BREAKDOWN.

 ## Description
 Try this bot easily: